Frequently Asked Questions

 What if my clock needs parts replaced?

-If your clock requires replacement parts, we will do our best to source suitable vintage or reproduction components.
+If your clock requires replacement parts, whenever possible we prioritize appropriate vintage or historically suitable replacements.
 In some cases, custom fitting may be necessary.
 We will always confirm this with you in advance.

 Can you repair battery-operated clocks?

-Yes, we do service quartz clocks—including movement replacements and battery terminal repairs—when the clock is of sufficient quality or sentimental value
+Yes, we do service quartz clocks, including movement replacements and battery terminal repairs if they are possible—We service quartz clocks when the case, design, or sentimental value warrants careful repair rather than pure replacement.

 Do you sell clocks?